 Judy, W.V., Stogsdill, W.W., Judy, D.S., & Judy, J.S.
 (2007).
 Coenzyme Q10: Facts or Fabrications?
 Natural Products Insider.
 Retrieved from http://www.zmc-usa.com/docs/CoQ10_Facts_or_Fabrications.pdf

 Kelsey K. T., Ross D ., Traver R.D . et al. (1997).
 Ethnic variation in the prevalence of a common NAD(P)H:quinone oxidoreductase polymorphism and its implications for anticancer chemotherapy.
-Br J Cancer 1997;76:852–854.Please click here for more information about the research done with the ubiquinone form of Coenzyme Q10.
+Br J Cancer 1997;76:852–854.Please click here for more information about the benefits of Coenzyme Q10 supplementation.